npge/npge/API.md

 in which all fragments are from the same block and penalizes columns with different blocks and gaps.

-Objects of classes listed above are long-living.
+Objects of data classes listed above may be processed by processors (instances of class `Processor`, see bellow) one by one.

-This means in particular that they can persist across several instances of class `Processor` (see below).
-Objects of long-living classes are created with `new` static
+Objects of these classes are created with `new` static
 method:

 ```lua